 "Our Amazon and Walmart agency is turnkey and augments aggregator teams to help them grow their brands faster than they could on their own," explained Levine.
 “Brands need to ensure that the firms they work with also have the experience and dedication to foster their own growth.”

 There's no telling if the aggregator market is a bubble poised to burst.
-And at the moment, there is no word on whether or not larger aggregators have any strong interest in looking at other platforms for brands—including Walmart, Amazon's chief competitor.
+And at the moment, there is no word on whether or not Amazon aggregators have any strong interest in looking at other platforms—including Walmart, Amazon's chief competitor.